motif-project/motif-node-docker/readme.md

 ---

-## Running the Application
+## Step by step guide to run the Application

-Please ensure that the system is properly configured before running the docker.
+Please go through the below steps, after ensuring pre requisites are met.

+1. Start by updating the `rpcuser` and `rpcpassword` in the [bitcoin.conf](https://github.com/motif-project/motif-node-docker/blob/btc-docker/btc/data/bitcoin.conf) file.

+2. If you want to change the wallet names update them in [btc_entrypoint.sh](https://github.com/motif-project/motif-node-docker/blob/btc-docker/btc/btc_entrypoint.sh) file.
+    ```
+    WALLET_ONLINE="motifOnline"
+    WALLET_OFFLINE="motifOffline"
+    ```

+3. Depending on your machine's physical processor architecture, comment/uncomment the appropriate section in the bitcoin [Dockerfile](https://github.com/motif-project/motif-node-docker/blob/btc-docker/btc/Dockerfile#L8) file.

+4. Update the Database username, password and database name in the [docker-compose](https://github.com/motif-project/motif-node-docker/blob/btc-docker/docker-compose.yml#L30) file.
+    ```
+    POSTGRES_USER: user1
+    POSTGRES_PASSWORD: password1
+    POSTGRES_DB: databasename
+    ```

+5. Update the [config.json](https://github.com/motif-project/motif-node-docker/blob/btc-docker/configs/config.json) file as mentioned below.

+    - update the operator details.
+    - Database details. make sure the password, username and database name matches what was set in step 4.
+    - Bitcoin Node connection details.
+Only change the `btc_node_user`, `btc_node_pass` and `wallet_name`, and make sure that it matches what was set in step 1 and 2.
+    - Multisig signing wallet details.
+Only change `multisig_btc_user`, `multisig_btc_pass` and `multisig_signing_wallet_name`.
+If you are using the docker deployed btc node, username and password will be the same as step 1 and wallet name will be what you set up as `WALLET_OFFLINE` in step 2.
+    - In case you are using your btc wallet update the `btc_node_host` and `multisig_btc_node`.
+    - Update the password for the Ethwallet `eth_keystore_passphrase`.

-1. Start the Docker containers:
+6. Start the Docker containers:
    ```bash
    docker-compose up
    ```

-2. If starting with a new Ethereum wallet and BTC Wallet, the system will halt with an error `insufficient funds`. follow the below steps.
+7. If starting with a new Ethereum wallet and BTC Wallet, the system will halt with an error `insufficient funds`. follow the below steps.
    - Before the system exits it will display xpub/tpub keys from your offline signing wallets. copy the second last xpub/tup key. it will look like the key shared below, Please do not use the one provided below.

       ```
       [9f8c4e0f/84h/0h/0h]xpub6CnorznhQcJDGX47CjYLLoSouDq5ViucAUKknA2M4tDyLUXmTLNE3mzN9vgsQzrv3ZGF2dstz7KccK6oaan6UfUpeFxrEkNxY7pT7atpTpK/0/*
       ```

    - Before the system exits it will also display operators new ethereum address.
 Please use any [holesky faucet](https://cloud.google.com/application/web3/faucet/ethereum/holesky) to add funds to it.

+8. update the `btc_xpublic_key` field in the [config.json](https://github.com/motif-project/motif-node-docker/blob/btc-docker/configs/config.json)) file.
+Make sure the value is the same as what you get in step 7.

-   - Restart the system.
+9. Restart the system.
     ```bash
     docker-compose up
     ```